Is Cross Country Skiing Hard?

 *Editor's note from the primary care physician: If you are someone who is at high risk for injury related to falling, skiing is probably not a good choice for you.

 Beginner's Guide to Skate Skiing (It's in German, but there are subtitles and it is an excellent introduction):

 The new liquid glide waxes are a great alternative to iron-in waxes and are easy to apply.
 For skate skiing, glide wax is all you need (start with blue if you want to purchase just one).
 If you are classic skiing on skis that require wax (those without fish scales), then you'll need both glide wax and kick wax.
 Kick wax is highly dependent on temperature, but Rode Blue Multigrade and Rode Viola Multigrade will cover a wide range of typical winter conditions.
 As you improve, you might want to try hot waxing.
 I've put together an easy guide to selecting and applying iron-in glide wax here.

 What are the rewards for enduring harsh weather, dealing with finicky wax, and working yourself to exhaustion?
 For me, it's about racing through the woods of Minnesota, Wisconsin, and Norway with thousands of other skiers.
 It's about skiing with the wildlife at our State Parks.
 And it's about spending quality time with my friends and family on the trails.
+There's nothing better than a day when everything comes together; when the trails are in good shape, your wax is working just right, the weather is mild, and you're flying silently across the snow.
 I hope you decide to get out there on the trails and give skiing a try yourself!

 Follow mnxc.org on Facebook and Instagram.